Jiaxin-Pei/Certainty-in-Science-Communication/README.md

 ### Annotated scientific findings with sentence-level and aspect-level certainty:
 `data/annotated_data`

+### The URLs of science news and research papers used in our analysis
+`data/urls`
+Coming soon

 ## Code
 ### Python pacakge for certainty prediction
 If `pip` is installed, certainty-estimator could be installed directly via [pip](https://pypi.org/project/certainty-estimator/):